Accreditation Frequently Asked Questions

 In accordance with the November 2019 Sedation Updates and News, all clinical sedation and/or general anesthesia staff must have current BLS that meets BCCOHP requirements, including hands-on components.

-For certified dental assistants
+For licensed dental assistants

 No. DAANCE is an online self-study course that participants work through at their own pace over a period of six months.
 The final exam can be taken at one of seven testing centres throughout B.C.
 To find out more, visit www.aaoms.org or call 1-800-822-6637.